World Cup: Why do Wales football fans wear bucket hats?

 Ceri Hyett, 37, works in The Castle Welsh Crafts in Cardiff and said they sold more than 100 hats in one day when Wales played the USA in the World Cup.

-Ms Hyett, from Penarth, said: "The most popular one is the one that looks like the official one, but we've sold out of the adult one completely and cant get any more in.
+Ms Hyett, from Penarth, said: "The most popular one is the one that looks like the official one, but we've sold out of the adult one completely and can't get any more in.

 "We sold out of them a couple of weeks ago and can't get anymore.